sreevallabh04/image_encryption_chaos-using-AES/README.md

 ## 🔬 Enhanced Encryption Process
 1. **Image to DNA**: Convert pixel values to binary, then map to DNA nucleotides using dynamic rule switching
-2. **AES-GCM Encryption**: Encrypt the DNA sequence using authenticated encryption
+2. **AES-CBC Encryption**: Encrypt the DNA sequence using standard AES encryption
 3. **Hybrid Chaotic Scrambling**: Randomize the encrypted data using multiple chaotic maps
 4. **Steganography (Optional)**: Hide encrypted data in an ordinary-looking cover image
 5. **Blockchain Registration**: Generate and store hash for integrity verification